mathworks/Simscape-Battery-Electric-Vehicle-Model/FYI/README.md

 # FYI: Detailed Model Applications

 This folder was previously called "Detailed Model Applications".
-The contents of this folder will be eventually retired.
 Better alternatives are available in the following product documentation and GitHub.